 However, instead of relying on on-site inspections by Airbnb itself, this verification process is “essentially a combination of the company and the community.
 So we’re going to use technology, we are going to use guests, we’re going to basically get a competent score,” Chesky said while speaking at the New York Times’ DealBook conference in November 2019.

 Currently, you can see if the host’s identity has been verified by Airbnb on their user profile page.
 However, it is unclear from a listing’s page whether or not it’s been officially verified by Airbnb.
 Airbnb did not immediately respond to a request to confirm if all listings had been verified by the December 2020 deadline it set for itself.

-To book a home that has gone through an in-person vetting and verification process, look to premium services like Airbnb Plus, Airbnb Luxe, and Onefinestay, the collection of high-end rental homes operated by Accor Hotels.
+To book a home that has gone through an in-person vetting and verification process, look to premium services Airbnb Plus and Airbnb Luxe, or outside company Onefinestay, the collection of high-end rental homes operated by Accor Hotels.
 Before homes can be marked as an Airbnb Plus or Luxe, or listed in Onefinestay’s exclusive City Collection or Villa Collection, the properties are vetted in person by representatives from each company for factors including quality and comfort.
 In fact, only 1 in 10 homes makes the cut, Onefinestay told AFAR.
 While you won’t necessarily find many affordable deals in these collections, you can book with confidence, knowing that the listing is not only legitimate but also guaranteed for cleanliness.